Students can benefit from working with a consultant in their 10th grade year.

-Although students file their college applications in the fall of their senior year, there are many reasons to start working with a consultant as early as ninth or tenth grade.
+Although students file their college applications in the fall of their senior year, there are many reasons to start working with a college consultant as early as ninth or tenth grade.
 Here are a few scenarios:

 High-Achieving Students.
 It is not uncommon for us to meet students late in junior year who have top grades in the most rigorous programs offered by their high schools and top test scores.
 It can be shocking for their parents to hear that children with this profile will not necessarily have their pick of colleges.
 This is usually because the student does not have many extracurricular activities that distinguish them.
 They lack a story to tell or concrete experiences to back up their interests.
 So the aspiring engineer is not in robotics or engaged in tinkering projects.
 The math whiz has never challenged herself outside of math class through Olympiads or summer programming, or the student who says he is interested in business has never held a job, started a business or led an activity.
 We lament that if we had only met such a family earlier we might have made suggestions for school and community involvements that would not only enhance the student’s high school experience, but also made them more attractive college applicants.
 We can recommend summer experiences, school-year activities, online courses and other activities, many at no cost, that can be exciting while also deepening a student’s interests and enjoyment.